-19.9 CALL OUT: A minimum of two (2) hours at the overtime rate shall be paid when employees are called back to work after they have left the workplace, after their regular shift, or called into work prior to their regular starting time.
+19.14 CALL OUT: Employees who are called back to work after the regular shift or prior to their regular work schedule shall be compensated at the overtime rate for the actual time worked, except that a minimum of two (2) hours at the overtime rate shall be paid in such instances.
+Employees are permitted to leave after the completion of the job, but if called back at any time within the two (2) hours, the employee is required to report to work without additional call-out compensation.
+This shall not constitute on-call time.
 Paid time shall start at the point of accepting the call out.
 The two (2) hour call out minimum shall start at the time of receiving the call.
 Response time will be thirty (30) minutes to report to their department from the time of the call.